Are middle school students required to participate in after-school athletics at KSDS?

 - School provides – uniform (top and bottom)

-- Parents provide – shoes, socks, equipment
+- Parents provide – shoes, socks, stick, mouthguard, goggles

 What other schools does KSDS play against?